 The Efficiency of Big Data

-Knowing exactly what is happening at any given time in the system is a useful step that a producer can take towards improving efficiency.
+Knowing exactly what is happening at any given time in the system is a useful step that a producer can take towards improving efficiency, enhancing value.
 Until recently, this kind of analysis was only available to the biggest enterprises.
 Now SkkyHub provides a cost-effective way to bring the power of big-data collection to even the smallest enterprise.
 Combined with custom or third-party analytical tools, the real-time data flowing through SkkyHub can power both historical and real-time analysis, boosting KPIs and enabling significant gains in productivity.

 Overall Equipment Effectiveness (OEE)